aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ### Task 1: Create a Virtual Machine to test the configuration

-In this section, you will create a test VM on the Manufacturing VNet to test if you can access resources inside another Azure virtual network from your ManufacturingVnet.
+In this task, you will create a test VM on the Manufacturing VNet to test if you can access resources inside another Azure virtual network from your ManufacturingVnet.

 #### Create ManufacturingVM